 Terms Offered: All Terms

-In this course, Relay students will learn about the varied profiles of PK–12 students with low and high incidence disabilities.
-They will explore the prevalence and history of each IDEA disability category, and learn about the experiences and development of individuals identified with each.
-They will learn strategies to get to know individuals with specific learner profiles in their classes.
-Relay students will also learn research-based strategies to support students identified with varying disability categories and practice implementing them.
-Finally, Relay students will learn how to evaluate and leverage community resources in support of an individual student and their family.
+In this course, Relay students will learn about the varied profiles of students with low and high-incidence disabilities and explore common needs across domains.
+They will explore the prevalence and history of each IDEA disability category and learn from the voices of individuals identified with each.
+They will prepare to conduct an empathy interview with an individual with a disability in order to expand their understanding of that person’s experiences.
+They will also explore the factors that make community resources supportive for individuals with disabilities and their families.
+Finally, teachers will research interventions to support students across disability categories and practice implementing the interventions in the context of a case study.

 TEL-604: Critical Frameworks for Culturally Responsive and Inclusive Education